Table of Contents

 • Light, moveable and cheap

-• Not perfectly flat and ball do not roll true
+• Far from flat and ball do not roll true

 • Susceptible to warping and lopsided ball roll.

-Wood bed tables are mostly used as toys and are never ever used in a setting where a proper pool table is required.
+Wood bed tables are mostly used as toys for children and are never ever used in a setting where a proper pool table is required.

 Slate (Stone) bed tables